o-pch/SameBoy/README.md

 SameBoy is an open source Game Boy (DMG) and Game Boy Color (CGB) emulator, written in portable C. It has a native Cocoa frontend for macOS, an SDL frontend for other operating systems, and a libretro core.
 It also includes a text-based debugger with an expression evaluator.
 Visit [the website](https://sameboy.github.io/).

+## Note about this repository:
+this fork contains local customizations.
+See the [Customization from original SameBoy](#customization-from-original-sameboy) section later in this README for details on what has been changed.

 ## Features
 Features common to both Cocoa and SDL versions:
  * Supports Game Boy (DMG) and Game Boy Color (CGB) emulation